textrealm/textrealm.github.io/index.md

 * A wishlist/favorites page that allows users to save textbooks and access them at a later time
 * Admin role, which will allow them to ban users for inappropriate behavior

+We plan to make this application using:

+* [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
+* [React](https://reactjs.org/) for component-based UI implementation and routing.
+* [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.
+* [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

 ## Project Development History:
 ### [Milestone 1:](https://github.com/textrealm/text-realm/projects/2)